Pylons/pyramid/docs/narr/project.rst

    Within this function, application configuration is performed.

-   Line 7 creates an instance of a :term:`Configurator`.
+   Line 7 opens a context manager with an instance of a :term:`Configurator`.

    Line 8 adds support for Jinja2 templating bindings, allowing us to specify renderers with the ``.jinja2`` extension.